10 Most Notorious Hackers Of All Time

 7. Andrew Auernheimer (weev)

-weev is a grey hat hacker and Internet troll, first gaining notoriety for claiming responsibility for a hack done on Amazon where books on gay issues were reclassified as pornography.
-He is very well known for his trolling antics, once becoming the president a group dedicated to trolling the web with malware, website hacking and shock images.
+weev is a grey hat hacker and Internet troll, first gaining notoriety for claiming responsibility for a hack done on Amazon.
+He is very well known for his trolling antics, once becoming the president of a group dedicated to trolling the web with malware, website hacking, and shock images.

 From this group came Goatse Security, a grey hat group created to distance themselves from the trolling antics of the former.
 In 2010, he helped find a vulnerability on the AT&T website that exposed the emails of iPad users, some of which include those owned by celebrities and military officials.